MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

     The code starts with reading the incoming JSON object.
 Microsoft Entra ID sends the [JSON object](./custom-claims-provider-reference.md) to your API.
 In this example, it reads the correlation ID value.
 Then, the code returns a collection of claims, including the original correlation ID, the version of your Azure Function, date of birth and custom role that is returned to Microsoft Entra ID.

-1. From the top menu, select **Get Function Url**, and copy the URL.
+1. From the top menu, select **Get Function Url**, and copy the **URL** value.
 In the next step, the function URL will be used and referred to as `{Function_Url}`.
+It's a good idea to leave your Azure portal window open, as it'll be used again in later steps.

 ## Step 2: Register a custom authentication extension